fnproject/tutorials/ruby/intro/README.md

 ```

 This function looks for JSON input in the form of `{"name": "Bob"}`.
 If this
-JSON example is passed to the function, the function returns `{"message":"Hello Bob!"}`.
-If no
+JSON example is passed to the function, the function returns `{"message":"Hello
-JSON data is found, the function returns `{"message":"Hello World!"}`.
+Bob!"}`.
+If no JSON data is found, the function returns `{"message":"Hello
+World!"}`.

-### Understanding func.yaml
+### Understand func.yaml
 The `fn init` command generated a `func.yaml` function
 configuration file.
 Let's look at the contents: